Respond to Reviews and Get More Business

 Businesses with an average rating of close to five stars get 25% more conversions than businesses averaging three stars.
 That’s not very surprising.
 But businesses that respond most often converted 33% more visitors than those that don’t.
 That’s huge.

 Even more, review responses from you might encourage your reviewers to raise their rating, further increasing both your rankings and your conversions.
-That’s one of the suggestions in this article focused on medical practitioners (but it probably applies to you, as well).

 Read more about how to handle bad reviews.